-The St. Augustine Garrison of Historic Florida Militia and the Colonial Quarter will host The Colonial Night Watch on Saturday, December 4, 2021.
-This popular annual event recreates historic Night Watches in garrison towns, where any citizen still on the streets after the city gates were locked, were required to carry a light so they could be seen and identified by the Night Watch.
+The Colonial Night Watch takes place on December 2, 2023.
+The main event, a torchlight parade, begins at the Castillo de San Marcos at 7:00 p.m.
+This popular annual event recreates historic Night Watches in garrison towns, where citizens still on the streets after the city gates were locked were required to carry a light so they could be seen and identified by the Night Watch.

 The public is invited to follow the parade to the Plaza and is encouraged to participate in singing Christmas carols.

-When: Events on Saturday, December 4, 2021, will include day-long activities at the Colonial Quarter from 10:00 a.m. to 4:00 p.m., and the torchlit Colonial Night Watch parade, which begins at 7:00 p.m.
+When: Events on Saturday, December 2, 2023, will include weapons demonstrations on the grounds of the Castillo, day-long activities at the Oldest House Museum Complex from 10:00 a.m. to 4:00 p.m., and the torch-lit Colonial Night Watch parade, which begins at 7:00 p.m.

 Above photo courtesy of Jackie Hird.